Blog Post

 Anno Domini 2020, August 8

 I’m making a slight modification to the form of Synaxis.
 Instead of placing the Bible, the Fathers, and the Liturgy at the end, they will now appear at the beginning of each issue.
 This is simply a way to reflect the mission of Eighth Day Institute, which is first and foremost to bring all Christians together for a dialogue of love and truth by returning to the common heritage of ancient Christianity through events and publications to overcome divisions and renew culture through faith and learning.
-I believe firmly that our immersion into that ancient tradition is the path to enabling and empowering us to more effectively engage the issues of our time, i.e., to renew our culture.
+I believe firmly that our immersion into that ancient tradition is the path to enabling and empowering us to more effectively engage the concrete issues of our time, i.e., to renew our culture.
+So immerse yourself and then engage!

 1. The Bible